Garnant Library Feb 1994

 Evan Powell

-John Richards (2nd Secretary), Springfield Terrace (last to survive; died 1948)
+John Richards (2nd Secretary), Springfield Terrace (last to

 Thomas Williams